LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - The Radioddity GD-77S does not have a keypad or screen, hence its operation is completely different from the other supported radios that have a screen (*see the appendix on [GD-77S operation](#gd-77s-operation)*).
 - The Baofeng DM-1801 / DM-860 has a dedicated **MR/VFO** button, which is used to change between Channel and VFO mode, in place of pressing the **Red** menu key.
 - The Baofeng DM-1801 / DM-860 has a dedicated **A/B** button, which is used to change between VFO A and B, in place of pressing the quick menu via the **Orange** button on the top of the radio.
+- The TYT MD-380UV / Retevis RT-3S does not have Right and Left arrow buttons, but has a rotary control on top of the radio.
+On the VFO and Channel screens, the Up and Down buttons function like the Right and Left button on the GD-77.
+The rotary contol operates functions like the Up and Down buttons on the GD-77 and can be used to change channel or VFO frequency.
+In menu screens the Up and Down buttons move up and down and the rotary control is used to control the value of each setting, in the same way that the Left and Right buttons do on the GD-77
+- The TYT MD-9600 / Retevis RT-90 is a mobile radio with buttons on the front panel and the microphone.
+See the section about the MD-9600 for information about key and button mappings.

 <div style="page-break-after: always; break-after: page;"></div>